fahimfaisaladitto/year-predictor/README.md

 • script.js: This file contains all the JavaScript code that powers the application's functionality, including the prediction logic and dark mode toggle.

 # Setup and Installation
-1. Since this project uses basic web technologies with no external dependencies (other than CDN links), the setup is straightforward.
+<h4 align="left">Since this project uses basic web technologies with no external dependencies (other than CDN links), the setup is straightforward.</h4>

-2. Clone or Download: Get a copy of all three files (index.html, style.css, and script.js).
+1. Clone or Download: Get a copy of all three files (index.html, style.css, and script.js).

-3. Keep Files Together: Ensure that all three files are located in the same folder or directory.
+2. Keep Files Together: Ensure that all three files are located in the same folder or directory.

-4. Open in Browser: Right-click the index.html file and choose "Open with" your preferred web browser (e.g., Chrome, Firefox, Safari, Edge).
+2. Open in Browser: Right-click the index.html file and choose "Open with" your preferred web browser (e.g., Chrome, Firefox, Safari, Edge).

 <h4 align="left">  That's it!
 The application will be running locally on your machine. </h4>